plup2/cdts-sgdc-react-poc/cdts-sgdc-react/README.md

 And so, for the `lngLinks` property of the `top` section:
   - If left `undefined` or set to `lngLinks: null` : The CDTS React component will install its default event.
 This is the recommended option.
   - If set to an empty array (i.e. `lngLinks: []`) : Disables the generation of the standard CDTS language link.
-  - If set to any other valid value (e.g. `lngLinks: [{"lang": "fr", "href": "/to_french",	"text": "Français"}]`) : An "normal" language link will be generated accordingly and the CDTS language switch event will NOT be attached.
+  - If set to any other valid value (e.g. `lngLinks: [{"lang": "fr", "href": "/to_french",	"text": "Français"}]`) : A "normal" language link will be generated accordingly and the CDTS language switch event will NOT be attached.
 In this case the application will have to call `useCdtsContent().setLanguage(...)` explicitly.

 ### Handling Language Changes